 Creating social media pages for the event and using them to promote the event and engage with attendees is an excellent choice for event branding.
 These pages can be used to share updates, photos, and videos of the event.

 Social media platforms such as Facebook, Twitter, Instagram, and LinkedIn have millions of users who can be interested in your event.
-By creating pages on these platforms and sharing updates and information about your event, you can reach a larger audience than with traditional marketing methods.
+Creating pages on these platforms and sharing updates and information about your event can reach a larger audience than traditional marketing methods.

 Social media can help you engage with attendees before, during, and after the event.
 You can use the pages to answer questions, provide updates, and respond to feedback.
 Additionally, you encourage attendees to share their photos and experiences on the pages, creating a sense of community and excitement around the event.

-When creating social media pages for your event, it’s essential to choose the platforms that are most relevant to your target audience.
+When creating social media pages for your event, it is essential to choose the platforms most relevant to your target audience.

 For example, if your event is aimed at professionals, LinkedIn may be a better choice than Instagram.
 You should also consider the type of content you’ll be sharing and tailor it to each platform.